PaulHBartley/Smartsheet_Attachments_Upload/README.md

 If no match is found between an .mp3 filename and an ID# for a row, then the .mp3 file is assumed to be mislabeled and will not be uploaded.

-For all uploads, however, when an .mp3 file is successfully attached to a row, the row's "Status" column cell is updated.
+For files that do get uploaded, however, when an .mp3 is successfully attached to a row, the row's "Status" column cell is updated.